jeffbeene/synthcity/README.md

-# SynthCity - An Infinite Procedural Cyberpunk City
+# SynthCity - An Infinite Procedural Cyberpunk City - Fork by JPrester

 SynthCity is an interactive WebGL experience built with [Three.js](https://threejs.org/).
 Sit back and relax while autopilot takes you for a ride, take the wheel and drive, or explore the endless world in freeroam mode - all while enjoying a curated synthwave playlist.